jeremybatesDC/vueGridBaseballCard/README.md

 -- reduce CLS (see notes)

 FOCUS UI STUFF
--> a focus UI for images is needed:

-- option to upload new image (clearing it should put back the OG placeholder image).
-- image sliders shown here sepia greyscale etc
-- this would be where object-fit options could live

--> need a close button for the focus UI.
--> What if it were a label that brought focus back up one landmark level?

 - click logo image: 1) refactor encode script to accept either image -- should be doable even just with some attributes